ProTechZ/restaurant-reviews/README.md

 ## Running the project

 Create 3 new terminals, and make sure they are in the root directory (restaurant-reviews).
 Then run `npm run client` , `npm run server` and `npm run fastapi` respectively.

+If you do want to modify the express server code, make sure to run `npm run tsc` as well.
+This ensures that the changes will be compiled and converted into regular JS.

 ## Usage